tel/scala-typeclassopedia/contents/4_Applicative.md

 injecting `g` into a context with `pure`, and then applying it to `x` with `ap`.
 In other words, we can decompose `map` into two more atomic operations: injection into a context, and application within a context.

+*Note*: we use this law directly to give us a default implementation for `map`.

 **Exercises**